 One cannot help but notice that the bulk of teaching on the doctrine of Hell comes from the very lips of the Lord Jesus Christ.
-In-fact, He taught on Hell more than He spoke about Heaven.
+In fact, He taught on Hell more than He spoke about Heaven.
 This then reveals the seriousness of this important subject.
 The Old Testament makes reference to the punishment of the wicked (Isaiah 66:24 and Daniel 12:2) and there are a number of references in the rest of the New Testament (1 Thess.
 1:10; 2 Thess.
 1:9; Heb.
 9:27; Jude 7; Rev. 14:9-11; Rev. 19:20; Rev. 20:15; Rev. 21:8) that do the same.
-Hell is a topic that ought to create a sense of sensitivity and sorrow to any listener.
+Hell is a topic that ought to create a sense of sensitivity and sorrow for any listener.
 It is not an easy topic to talk about because of the horror related to it.
 Nonetheless, it is in the Word of God and must be addressed.

 The Reality of Hell

 Hell is real.
 Despite the modern usage of hell as a reference to a state or condition of difficulty and discomfort – the Scriptures teach that it is a real place created by God for the purpose of punishing those outside of Christ (Matt.
 25:41).
 Our Lord described it as follows: a place of weeping and gnashing of teeth (Matt.
 8:12), a fiery furnace (Matt.
 13:42), outer darkness (Matt.22:13), unquenchable fire (Mark 9:48) and everlasting punishment (Matt.
 25:46).
 Hell is certainly a horrible, terrifying and real place.